 Compliance and Remediation

-The foundation of Bristol-Myers Squibb’s EHS program is to fully comply with government regulations and worldwide corporate directives designed to help protect the environment, our workers and the public.
+Bristol-Myers Squibb’s EHS program is founded on our commitment to fully comply with government regulations and our own worldwide corporate directives designed to help protect the environment, our workers and the public.

 Violations and Fines

-Bristol-Myers Squibb tracks EHS citations, administrative orders and similar notifications worldwide as a result of government interactions and inspections.
-Whenever a facility does not meet a regulatory requirement, management determines the cause of the noncompliance, takes appropriate corrective measures, and, if necessary, develops an action plan to prevent its recurrence.
+Bristol-Myers Squibb tracks EHS notices of violation, administrative orders and similar notifications (“citations”) worldwide.
+Whenever a facility does not meet a regulatory requirement, management determines the cause of the noncompliance, takes appropriate corrective measures, and, if necessary, develops an action plan to prevent recurrence of noncompliance.

 The global reporting information provided below reflects only penalties associated with government inspections and does not include, for example, self-reported permit exceedances or minor administrative errors.
 Also, fines associated with a violation are assigned to the year the fine was paid.